OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 5. Add eval func for ranking and classification
 6. make optimizition oriented on ndcg regardless of the task (ranking, clf)
 7. add ordinal categories ot catboost
-8. Calculate the dates of the staying + its features using the date of booking + the days shift
+8. Calculate the dates of the staying + its features using the date of booking + the days shift. add holidays
-9.
+   1. business trip = short and workday/non-weekend
+   2. close to holiday +-3 days
+   3. is a day off during a week day
+9. duration of stay % 7
 ```
-# add morning, evening, work hours etc
+# add morning, evening, work hours etc, lunch
 df["hour"] = df["date_time"].dt.hour
 df["minute"] = df["date_time"].dt.minute
 df["early_night"] = ((df["hour"]>19) | (df["hour"]<3)) # no added value from feature
 ```
 11. Feature prooning and importance with SHAP
-12. Binary feature: children >0 and rooms > 1
+12. Binary feature: children > 0 and rooms > 1
+13. Make a boolean if expedia has the lowest price. + the columns with the number of soruces cheaper than expedia
+14. average country price
+15. aggregations for:
+    1. countries (stars per country avg)
+    2. location
+    3. hotels
+    4. people
+    5. months\day\season\weekday (sales per time period)
+16. calculate avg tax per country df['usr_extra_pay'] = df['gross_bookings_usd'] - df['price_usd']
+17. binary for travelling abroad\inside
+18. add the difference between stars visitor_hist_starrating, prop_starrating, prop_review_score. also normalize by the price
+19. adjust the star by one if it's a chain
+20. take the diff prop_location_score1 and 'prop_location_score2'*7. multipy, sum. sum with coefs. may be correlated to the duration of stay
+21. Agoston: find the normalized price: check if the price for the same hotel is really different (mb for different countries of number of days)
+22. Normalize price per number of nights
+23. Order the price within the srch_id, destination loc_id
+24. Agoston: Correlation between adv and position
+25. Agoston: compare date and distribs betweeen train/test
+26. optional.
+Agoston: unsupervised private\business trip (children, ..)
+27. destination more than 3k
+28. Agoston: hists for comp1_rate

 # Storytelling:
 1. 02.05.2022